shafferma08/responsive-design/css-units.md

 ---

 #### **Introduction**
 CSS units are essential for defining the size and spacing of elements on a web page.
 Using the right units helps create flexible, responsive designs.
-This guide covers four key units: `rem`, `em`, `vw`, and `vh`.
+This guide covers four key units: `rem`, `em`, `vw`, and `vh`, and explains when to use each.

 ---